Patient information: ERCP (endoscopic retrograde cholangiopancreatography) (Beyond the Basics)

 The ERCP endoscope is a special flexible tube, approximately the size of a finger.
 It contains a lens and a light source that allows the endoscopist to view the inside of the patient's body; images are magnified on a monitor so that even very small details and changes can be seen.
 The endoscope also contains channels that allow the endoscopist to take biopsies (painless tissue samples) and introduce or withdraw fluid, air, or other instruments.

 Depending on what the endoscopist sees during the ERCP, he or she may perform a variety of procedures or treatments.
-If bile duct stones are present in the common bile duct, the opening of the papilla can be widened, and the stones are removed by a basket.
+If bile duct stones are present in the common bile duct, the opening of the papilla can be widened by application of electrocautery (picture 3), and the stones are removed, sometimes with the aid of a basket (picture 4).
 If the X-ray pictures show a narrowing of the bile duct, a stent (a small wire-mesh or plastic tube) can be inserted to allow the bile to bypass the blockage and pass into the duodenum.

 You may experience mild discomfort as air is introduced through the endoscope.
 This is not harmful and belching may relieve the sensation.
 The endoscope does not interfere with breathing.
 Taking slow and deep breaths during the procedure may help you to relax.